More On the Natural Resources Overlay

 Wildlife, clean water, forests, fields and hilltops are vital parts of Jericho’s rural character and prosperity, and are highly valued by residents.
 Jericho’s Conservation Commission (CC) and Planning Commission (PC) have been working together to make sure Jericho’s important natural heritage isn’t lost and that it will be here for future generations of residents.
 They developed updates to Jericho’s Land Use Regulations that protect Jericho’s natural resources in the form of a Natural Resources Overlay (NRO) district.
 The Planning and Conservation Commissions have been working with these recommendations to update the Land Use Regulations over the last year a half and has completed their review, with feedback from the community and from local and state experts.
 See below for information regarding the process.

 An Information Session in the cafeteria at the Jericho Elementary School on the evening of March 20.
 Jens Hilke, from the State Department of Fish and Wildlife, shared a presentation about how Jericho has been working for many years to identify and preserve the Town's vast natural resources.
 He also discussed how and why they should be protected.
-Members of the PC and CC also briefly talked about the draft Natural Resources Overlay they are working on for the Land Use and Development Regulations.
+Members of the PC and CC and town staff also briefly talked about the draft Natural Resources Overlay they are working on for the Land Use and Development Regulations.
 More on that below...

 Local Resident, Bernie Paquette, was also there and posted pictures and information on his Jericho Blog about the evening.